badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 1. checkouts your project
 2. runs Smalltalk CI on your project

-To create the GitHub action, you need first to create a file at `<git root>/.github/workflows/test.yml`.
+To create the GitHub action, you need first to create a file under the folder `<git root>/.github/workflows`.
-Since the action is to test to project, I decided to name it "test.yml" but any other name work.
+Since the action is to test to project, I decided to name it `test.yml` but any other name work.
+So in my git repository I have a file in: `<git root>/.github/workflows/test.yml`

 In the file write: